yandong2023/picapica/README.md

 # 📸 Usage
 1. **Run the app** (`npm start`) and open `http://localhost:3000`
-2. **Start the camera"** Click on the "Start" button to enable your webcam.
+2. **Start the camera"** Click the "Start" button to enable your webcam.
 3. **Capture Photos:** Press the "Capture 4 photos" button to initiate the countdown and photo capture sequence.
 4. **Apply Filters:** Select your desired filter to enhance the photos.
 5. **Download Photo Strip:** Once captured, click the "Download" button to save the photo strip to your device.